Glitter’s new neighbor-funded compost pilot

 Weekly Refresh

-Bennett empties the bin weekly to keep things smelling good.
+Bennett empties the bin and swaps it out weekly, taking the full bin and leaving a clean, empty bin to keep things smelling good.

 Learn more